-Only a few animalsbats, and birds-are o of powered flight.
+Only a few animals - bats, and birds - are c of powered flight.
 Of three, birds are the f and most powerful mainly because of t of their wings.
-A bi strong, light, and f It is also slightly o front to back, wh pull the bird upv flaps through th Although the si can be spread open or shane of wings outermost feathers
+A bi strong, light, and f It is also slightly c front to back, whi pull the bird upw flaps through th Although the si can be spread open or chane of wings its courtship ritual pands and contrac and emits a three e anu emms a un tree fruits and i cm (25 in)